Becoming a purpose-driven company means taking on responsibility. And no one knows that better than Philips.

 The Methodology behind the numbers

 The calculation of the annual results of Philip’s Environmental Profit & Loss account is based on the Life Cycle Assessment (LCA) methodology.
-These LCA’s are conducted in the Ecochain Environmental Intelligence software (an approach we call Activity-Based Footprinting).
+These LCA’s are conducted in Ecochain’s tool Helix (powered by the approach we call Activity-Based Footprinting).
 Here, Ecochain’s extensive Life Cycle Database Ecoinvent is used in performing the calculations.

-The LCA assesses the environmental impacts associated with the entire life cycles of Philip’s products’.
-This includes Philip’s:
+Ecochain Helix assesses the environmental impacts associated with the entire life cycles of all Philip’s products.
+This includes their:

 - Suppliers & customers;